 top of page

-KiC-1 The Puzzle Exercise (The starting point)
+KiC-1 The Puzzle Exercise (A good starting point)

 The KiC-1 exercise brings the Improvment Kata pattern alive through